Planner for an Honors Bachelor Degree

-Honors College scholarship applications open for the 2020-2021 academic year effective January 7, 2020.
-Please note, scholarship opportunities listed below have varying submission deadlines.
+Honors College scholarship applications open for the 2021-2022 academic year effective February 16, 2021.
+Please note, scholarship opportunities listed below and the designated due dates.
 Applicants must be Honors students who will enroll full time (12 credits) at the University of Utah and will pursue completion of the Honors Degree.
 To apply for the Honors Scholarship Opportunities, review all requirements to ensure you qualify and complete the University of Utah General Scholarship application (links provided below).
 Recipients should note, all scholarships are distributed over a period of two semesters and will be deposited directly to the student’s tuition account.

 Award: Two awards in the amount of $10,000 per student (tuition based– no cash award received)

 Applications for incoming freshmen accepted: Feb.
 16 – May 1

 Charles Hetzel III graduated from the University of Utah in 1963 and went onto become a highly successful Wall Street Investment Manager.
 Mr. Hetzel is a strong advocate for education and an active member of the National Honors Advisory Board.
 Mr. Hetzel generously created scholarship funds to assist U.S. citizens who are currently at a non-resident status and admitted as an incoming freshman to the Honors College.
 Students wishing to be considered for the Hetzel opportunity will write a brief essay addressing why they are interested in a liberal arts and sciences education with the Honors College at the University of Utah.

 Award: One award in the amount of $1,600